The Retirement Quotes Café

 — Unknown wise person

-THE 80/20 PRINCIPLE: The first 80 percent of the project takes 80 percent of the time and the last 20 percent of the project takes another 80 percent of the time.
+THE 80/20 RETIREMEMT PRINCIPLE: The first 80 percent of the project takes 80 percent of the time and the last 20 percent of the project takes another 80 percent of the time.

 — Graffiti